Skip to main content

 From that point until the middle of the fourteenth century, the Gothic in England refused to follow a single uniform path, but diversified in a series of highly original regional styles culminating in the incredible burst of imaginative creativity known as the Decorated style.

-This course will not simply plot the development of Gothic through a series of outstanding projects but also examine the creative, political and religious forces that shaped them.
-We will see how architecture was used to:
+In this module we will not simply plot the development of Gothic through a series of outstanding projects but also examine the creative, political and religious forces that shaped them.
+We will see how architecture was used:

-• express institutional aspirations or defend old traditions at monastic cathedrals, such as Wells and Salisbury;
+• to express institutional aspirations or defend old traditions at monastic cathedrals, such as Wells and Salisbury

-• to set a stage for important or aspiring new cults of saints at Ely and Lincoln;
+• to set the stage for important or aspiring new cults of saints at Ely and Lincoln

-• and, finally, became the common language of parish churches, especially with the creation of the Perpendicular style.
+• as the common language of parish churches, especially with the creation of the Perpendicular style.

 This option is seminar-based and you will be expected to have read key texts for each class and to give presentations.